Wardogsec/WatchdogIP-education/README.md

 iprecon is a lightweight Python tool designed for **endpoint IP visibility** on Linux systems.
 It allows defenders, researchers, and penetration testers to quickly **analyze inbound network activity** over a user-defined time frame using Suricata's `eve.json` logs.

-By default, Valkry scans the **last 24 hours** and displays **all IPs that have accessed the target endpoint**, providing clean, color-coded output directly in your terminal.
+By default, iprecon scans the **last 24 hours** and displays **all IPs that have accessed the target endpoint**, providing clean, color-coded output directly in your terminal.

 ---